cgarnenez/cgarnenez/README.md

 I'm a back end software developer who is eager to learn about new technologies.

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, MySQL, and Springboot
 - 👯 I’m looking to collaborate on Java projects

 ## Skills